realm/realm-dotnet/examples/DrawXNative/README.md

 To allow testers to have both this and the original on the same device, it is called DrawX.

+## Local Versions of projects

 Note for our testing purposes, the `DrawXNativeLocal` variants use an adjacent Realm project directly rather than the Realm from NuGet, to be able to pull in sync code in progress.

+**Note:** due to the way that the IOS designer.cs files are generated, instead of a shared link to `ViewController.cs`, an immediate adjacent copy is required.

 ## Installation Instructions